p2eengineering/kalp-studio-documentation/docs/Dev-documentation/Kalp-DLT/Kush-Library/Kush-Library.md

 Two structs have to be defined here:

-1.Define a Go struct to represent your contract and embed contracts.TokenERC721Contract for base functionalities
+Define a Go struct to represent your contract and embed contracts.TokenERC721Contract for base functionalities

 For example let's create a MyTokenContract structure which inherits  the type of token you need to use direct from Kush Library.